- 1 What is a Mortgage Loan (Canada)?

 - Meridian Credit Union

 And there are numerous specialized financing companies that specialize in lending.

 You can also use the services of a mortgage broker.
 This is my recommended way because it saves you time and potential stress from figuring out what you can take, what you should take, and understanding all the conditions and features on mortgages.
 This is assuming you find a good mortgage broker.
 You can use our mortgage broker directory to find one.

 Or, as I’ve read in a few news articles, you can use the “bank of mom and dad!”

-With any of the above choices, just contact them directly and tell them you’re shopping for a mortgage and they will guide you the entire way.
-That’s because it’s their most profitable product.
+With any of the above choices, just contact them directly and tell them you’re shopping for a mortgage and they should guide you the entire way, before and after.

 What is the Maximum Mortgage Loan I Can Get?

 In case you’re interested in the maximum amount a lender can provide you, you have to calculate two things:

 The key ratio here is 32% and the numerator is your monthly housing costs and the denominator is your gross monthly income.
 Your housing costs include the following:

 - Heating costs